PGCRC Program:Family Connects Prince George’s

 7. Ability to move or lift at least fifty pounds.

-8. Ability to work with Family Connects staff to implement practice improvement and clinical development plans.
+8. Ability to work with nurse supervisor to implement a practice improvement and clinical development plans.

 10. Proficient and comfortable using laptops as part of in-home assessment and intervention.